Navigating the Main Menu

 Scan Address¶

-This option turns on the camera and allows you to scan in a QR code of a receive address.
-Upon scanning, it will render its own QR code of the address back to the display along with the (text) address below it.
-You could use this feature to scan the address of someone you want to send coins to and display the QR back to your wallet coordinator rather than copy-pasting an address.
+Tip: You could use this feature to scan the address of someone you want to send coins to and display the QR back to your wallet coordinator rather than copy-pasting an address.
 If you have a thermal printer attached, you can also print this QR code.

-After proceeding through this screen, you will be asked if you want to check that the address belongs to your wallet.
-If you confirm, it will exhaustively search through as many addresses derived from your wallet as you want in order to find a match.
+After this, you will be asked if you want to check that the address belongs to your wallet.
+If you confirm, it will exhaustively search through addresses derived from your wallet find a match.
+This is an extra security check to verify that the address generated by the wallet coordinator is authentic and belongs to your wallet.

 Receive Addresses¶